Cleveland residents look to take police reform into their own hands

 Now, as city officials eye an end to federal oversight next year, Bickerstaff and other activists are looking to build more oversight into the system by empowering residents through two civilian-led oversight panels that would have the authority to overrule the city’s police chief and fire bad officers.
 The proposal, on the ballot in November, comes as Cleveland, like many other U.S. cities, deals with a spike in violent crime.

 If passed, the ballot initiative would amend the city charter to take the power to investigate misconduct out of an office within the police department and give it to the Civilian Police Review Board, which has existed since 1984 but would gain new powers under the amendment.
 Now, the board can only make recommendations on discipline.
 The amendment would empower it to investigate complaints against officers and directly mete out punishment.
 The police chief could disregard the board’s directives, but the amendment would give the final say over whether an officer is disciplined or fired to a 13-member civilian-led Community Police Commission, a board that was created by the 2015 consent decree but that is set to expire when the decree does.
-Members of both boards would be chosen by the mayor and the city council.
+Members of both boards would be chosen by the mayor and the City Council.

 The idea is to take the investigative and disciplinary processes out of the hands of police officials and place them with the community.
 But civilian-led review boards aren’t novel, and few have had success.
 In fact, Cleveland established one of the nation’s first civilian police review panels in 1984, after three controversial police shootings.
 But time and time again, activists and federal investigators have found the board unable or unwilling to fulfill its duties.
 The 2014 Justice Department report that found a pattern of excessive use of force by police laid some of the blame at the feet of the Civilian Police Review Board, which federal officials discovered hadn’t reviewed a single use-of-force case in years.